mohamedalaaelsafy/tmdb-task3/README.md

    - Install ArgoCD and configure NGINX Ingress.

 4. **ArgoCD Application Sync:**
-   - Automatically sync and deploy microservices from `./helm/app-charts/` which contain our deployments (eg: frontend/backend).
+   - Automatically sync and deploy microservices from `./helm/app-charts/` which contain our deployments (eg: frontend/backend) to our `cluster`.

 ## Tmdb App and ArgoCD Domains